ArneDT/EpluControl/README.md

     alias: Update thermostat (change from external)
 mode: single
 ```
+## Other usages
+Above i described the road which i took to be able to control and integrate my heatpump and provided an example to control the temperature using the thermostat in Home Assistant.
+Just for ideas without further details i currrently automations

++ Holiday mode, turning of domestic water heating and lowering room temperatures until minimal temperature or a couple of days before returning from holiday
++ Starting heatpump a bit earlier when overcapcity generated electricity and the nearing the temperature where the heatpup would start otherwise.
++ Joker protection, when the temperature is set to a very high temperature it lowers to a maximum.
+Some friends think hey are funny by putting the temperature to 30 degrees.
++ When overcapacity of electricity and the heatpump is allready running then increase temperature for a while in less rooms like garage, chillroom etc just for buffering.

 # Ideas from improvements
 + Better validation on input and the supported domains
 + Better checking on exception and results from the requests to the webserver
 + Having it as a native integration
 + Adding the other attributes (currently focused on the one which i need and i do not have active cooling and a geothermic heatpump)
 + Cleaner code as i am not a python expert

+# Disclaimer
+I created this to enable a customer journey using one app/website which is is my Home Assistant.
+Also it enables automations and make smarter use of the heatpump in the house which may create more comfort and save energy as well.
+For me it works now.

+Sharing this i do to help other having the same possiblitiy, it is without warranty and it is your own responsibilty to prevent idling your heatpump which may the result when you increase/decrease temperature in automations in short periods.

+Have fun with it and if you have improvements for the script or ideas how to use it in automatioms happy to hear this.